Dexter Wansel: Influence on Jamiroquai

 Jay Kay of Jamiroquai said that his love for jazz and funk was kickstarted when he was around fourteen or fifteen years old by Wansel's "Life on Mars", with Kay recalling on a BBC interview guest spot that he used to play the song over and over again on repeat with a friend.

-Personal life
+Personal life and death

-Wansel is the father of Grammy-nominated music producer and songwriter Pop Wansel; additionally, he is a U.S. Army Veteran of the Vietnam War era (Taiwan).
-He has authored a novel entitled Shortwave, published in 2011.
+Wansel was the father of Grammy-nominated music producer and songwriter Pop Wansel; additionally, he was a U.S. Army Veteran of the Vietnam War era (Taiwan).
+He authored a novel entitled Shortwave, published in 2011.

-Dexter Wansel is the brother of author Teri Woods.
+He was the brother of author Teri Woods.

+Wansel died on May 31, 2026, at the age of 75.